sunny-kim-92/light-musings/content/posts/amici/amici.md

 <br></br>

 **The following sortable table provides normalized net agreement scores.
-Ranging from -1 to 1, these scores measure the difference between cases in which a justice voted with the side of a state's amicus filing with cases in wich justice voted against a state, divided by the total number of cases in which any state filed an amicus brief (28):**
+Ranging from -1 to 1, these scores measure the difference between cases in which a justice voted with the side of a state's amicus filing with cases in which justice voted against a state, divided by the total number of cases in which that state filed an amicus brief:**

 <justice-table></justice-table>